What is Top-Down Budgeting?

 Budget Allocations to Departments

 The finance department is tasked with making allocations to departments.
 The department may use the previous year’s figures to split the allocations.
 For example, if the marketing department incurred 10% of the overall expenses during the year, the finance department may allocate 10% of the total expenditure estimates for the next year.
-The allocation may be higher or lower depending on what the departmental managers presented to the senior management with regards to the next year’s budget.
+The allocation may be higher or lower depending on what the departmental managers presented to the senior management.
 For example, if the company plans to roll-out a new product into the market, the finance department may increase the budget allocation for the marketing department to cover the promotional costs of the new product.

 Once the finance department assigns allocations to the various departments, department managers take the targets and prepare a budget of their own.
 Ideally, the work of the manager is to take the revenue and cost estimates and develop a budget that shows how the department will spend the allotted funds to generate the desired revenues.